katherine-huang/personal_web/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I was born and grew up in [Chengdu](https://en.wikipedia.org/wiki/Chengdu).
-I spent my first 18 years at this "Land of Abundance" in China and then traveled to different places around the world.
-Currently, I am a Ph.D. student at McGill and MILA.
-I work with [Xue (Steve) Liu](https://mila.quebec/en/person/xue-liu/) (Fellow of Canadian Academy of Engineering, Fellow of IEEE) and [Laurent Charlin](http://www.cs.toronto.edu/%7Elcharlin/) (Canadian CIFAR AI Chair).
-My research interests include: Information Retrieval, Recommender System, Fairness, Continual Learning, etc.
+Hi!
+I am Xiaoshan Huang.
+I was born in [Shenzhen](https://en.wikipedia.org/wiki/Shenzhen) , China.
+I have a background of Educational Psychology, and I am currently a Ph.D. student in Learning Sciences at McGill University.
+I work with [Dr. Susanne Lajoie](https://www.chairs-chaires.gc.ca/chairholders-titulaires/profile-eng.aspx?profileId=2821) (Canada Research Chair, Tier 1).
+My research work focuses on the cognitive and affective experience in technology-rich contexts, from the perspectives of teachers, and students.
+I am also interested in investigating learners' social-emotional interactions and emotion regulation in collaborative learning, within the contexts of authentic learning.
-I am committed to using advanced AI techniques to benefit social goods and aid human decision-making.
+I am committed to using advanced technologies to benefit learners' social emotional interactions and aid collaborators' decision-making in problem-solving tasks.